Faculty

 Instructor

-Jaymi’s teaching career started at the age of 16 with Southwest Dance Company as a teacher, teaching assistant, and substitute teacher for all ages.
-Jaymi graduated from Pine View High School on the high honor roll and was the sterling scholar runner-up for Social Sciences.
-During high school, Jaymi attended the BYU Modern and Jazz Dance Camps.
-Jaymi received the Presidential Scholarship to Southern Utah University for academics, where she received her associates’ degree.
+Jaymi began her teaching career at just 16 with Southwest Dance Company, where she served as a teacher, teaching assistant, and substitute for students of all ages.
+A graduate of Pine View High School, Jaymi was recognized on the high honor roll and was the Sterling Scholar runner-up in Social Sciences.
+During high school, she furthered her dance education by attending the BYU Modern and Jazz Dance Camps.

 KAREN BROCK